-Ukraine war: West made 'terrible mistake' over Putin - PM
+Ukraine war: West made 'terrible mistake' after Crimea - PM

 It comes as the foreign secretary is expected to announce further sanctions.

-About 100 more people are likely to be sanctioned by the newly-passed Economic Crime Bill, the BBC has learned.
+About 100 more people are likely to be sanctioned under newly-passed legislation, the BBC has learned.

 In his article in the Telegraph, Mr Johnson said: "When Putin invaded Ukraine the first time round, in 2014, the West made a terrible mistake.
-The Russian leader had committed an act of violent aggression and taken a huge chunk out of sovereign country - and we let him get away with it."
+The Russian leader had committed an act of violent aggression and taken a huge chunk out of a sovereign country - and we let him get away with it."

 Crimea, in the south, was annexed by Russia from Ukraine in 2014 and is home to a sizeable Russian military presence.